thereferences/systems/docs/source/requirements/additional/rmra/mr.md

 **In the context of machine learning**, the foci herein are

 * **The model drift and data drift strategy**.
 The blog [Model Drift: Best Practices to Improve Machine Learning Model Performance](https://encord.com/blog/model-drift-best-practices/) includes an excellent discussion about how to monitor machine learning systems.
 Drift details must be outlined vis-à-vis model drift and data drift.
-Model drift monitoring is via the evaluation metrics detailed in the [functional requirements](https://artificial-intelligence-unit.atlassian.net/browse/PRE-16).
+Model drift monitoring is via the evaluation metrics detailed in the <a href="../../../model/evaluation/performance/criteria.html">model performance metrics</a> section.
 Whereas data drift is generally via statistical tests or custom models, depending on the data types in question.

 * **Continuous performance improvement strategy**.
 For continuous model improvement purposes, the system architecture should include a re-training component.
 If it does not, the monitoring system should have an automatic end-of-life alert, triggered by one or more evaluation metrics falling-out of their constraints.